-* This site is privately owned and is not affiliated or endorsed by the Social Security Administration or any other government agency.
+We are privately owned and not affiliated or endorsed by any government agency.

 How to Prepare for a Consultative Exam

 The Social Security Administration (SSA) requires thorough, well-documented information from anyone who applies for disability benefits.
-Sometimes, a Social Security disability claim won’t include enough medical information about a claimant’s condition to warrant approval.
+Sometimes, a Social Security disability claim won’t include enough medical evidence about a claimant’s medical condition to warrant approval.
 When this happens, the SSA may require a consultative medical examination to provide an unbiased medical opinion for your case.

 How to Plan for the Consultative Exam